-5.1.5.1.1 Overview of the general MAC frame format
+1.5.1.1 Overview of the general MAC frame format

 The frame format of the MAC Protocol Data Unit (MPDU) is shown in Figure 4.
 Each MPDU can be divided into three parts: part one is a fixed-length general MAC header; part two is the payload carried by the MPDU; and part three is the frame check sequence (FCS) information.
+In carrier aggregation mode, CAP/STA can decide which CCs are used to send these MAC PDUs, unless otherwise stated.

 Bits involved in all field of the MAC frame are numbered in a sequence from low to high and sent to the Physical Layer in this sequence.
 The bits in one byte are transmitted to the Physical Layer in the order from the least significant bit (LSB) to the most significant bit (MSB).
 The bits contained in the same byte correspond to decimal numbers in order from low to high, for example, b9~b11=000, corresponding to 0; b9~b11=001, corresponding to 4.
+Padding bits should be appended to the frame body to make it byte aligned.

 Figure 4